michelou/dotty-examples/OPENJDK.md

 ### BellSoft OpenJDK 11

 [BellSoft OpenJDK 11](https://bell-sw.com/pages/java-11.0.2/) (aka Liberica JDK) is available both as a *"regular"* and as a *"lite"* version (no JavaFX modules, compressed modules).
+BellSoft currently provides binaries suitable for different hardware and OS combinations, eg. Windows x86_64 and Windows x86.

-In the following we work with the "lite" version of BellSoft OpenJDK 11.
+In the following we work with the *"lite"* version of BellSoft OpenJDK 11.

 <pre style="font-size:80%;">
 <b>&gt; c:\opt\jdk-bellsoft-11.0.2-lite\bin\java -version</b>